ryanslikesocool/NSMetadataToolbox/README.md

 # Async NSMetadataQuery
 A simple Swift concurrency wrapper for [NSMetadataQuery](https://developer.apple.com/documentation/foundation/nsmetadataquery).

-## NOTICE
-**This package is under development and not considered production-ready.**<br/>
-Breaking changes are common, documentation is incomplete, and support is limited.
-Use at your own risk.

 ## Installation (Swift Package Manager)
 Add the following entry to your package dependencies.
 ```swift